-One of my favourite quotes by C.S Lewis is ‘You are never too old to set another goal or dream a new dream’.
+One of my favorite quotes by C.S Lewis is ‘You are never too old to set another goal or dream a new dream’.

 I love it because I don’t want to waste my life.
 I got some pretty big dreams, dreams that sometimes scare me.

 But I also have a big God.
 And I believe and trust that my dreams will come to pass at the right time because God put those dreams in my heart and they are dreams that will impact the world around me and bring glory to His name.